M1 Finance vs SoFi – Expert Review of Robo and DIY Features

 You can get started investing with M1 Finance’s taxable brokerage investment account for only $100, or one of their retirement accounts for $500.

 M1 Finance does not charge account management or trading fees for its basic account.
-M1 Plus — the premium account type with some extra bells and whistles — costs $125 each year, with free promotion.
+M1 Plus — the premium account type with extra features — costs $125 each year, with free promotion available to offset the annual fee.

 SoFi Fees and Minimums